* UN human rights chief calls new toll "truly shocking"

-* Air strike on petrol station kills at least 30 -activists
+* Air strike on petrol station kills at least 30, activists say

-* Rebels renew assault on air base in north
+* Rebels renew assault on Afis air base in north

 By Khaled Yacoub Oweis and Tom Miles

-AMMAN/GENEVA, Jan 2 (Reuters) - More than 60,000 people have died in Syria's uprising and civil war, the United Nations said on Wednesday, dramatically raising the death toll in a struggle that shows no sign of ending.
+AMMAN/GENEVA, Jan 2 (Reuters) - More than 60,000 people have died in the Syrian uprising and civil war, the United Nations said on Wednesday, dramatically raising the death toll in a struggle that shows no sign of ending.

-In the latest violence, dozens were killed in a rebellious Damascus suburb when a government air strike turned a petrol station into an inferno, incinerating drivers who had rushed there for a rare chance to fill their tanks, activists said.
+Dozens were killed in a Damascus suburb when a government air strike turned a petrol station into an inferno, incinerating drivers who had rushed there for a rare chance to fill their tanks, activists said.

 "I counted at least 30 bodies.
-They were either burnt or dismembered," said Abu Saeed, an activist who arrived in the area an hour after the 1 p.m.
-(1100 GMT) raid in Muleiha, a suburb on the eastern edge of the capital.
+They were either burnt or dismembered," said Abu Saeed, an activist who arrived at the area an hour after the raid occurred at 1:00 PM (1100 GMT) in Muleiha, a suburb on the eastern edge of the capital.

 U.N.
 Human Rights Commissioner Navi Pillay said in Geneva that researchers cross-referencing seven sources over five months of analysis had listed 59,648 people killed in Syria between March 15, 2011 and Nov.
 30, 2012.